maxxiimo/the-front-end-manifesto/mobile-foundation.md

 - Designing for a mobile device, a tablet device, and a desktop could be time-consuming, responsive design can accommodate all three.
 - With responsive design, change the code once and it trickles down to all devices.

 Right now responsive web design is hugely popular.
 The article [Reasons for Responsive Design][] give you some good reasons why you should consider using it.
-The article "[CSS MediaQuery for Mobile is Fool�s Gold][Media Queries]" gives an opposite perspective and does a good job of illustrating why media queries might not be the silver bullet for serving up mobile styles and content.
+The article "[CSS MediaQuery for Mobile is Fool’s Gold][Media Queries]" gives an opposite perspective and does a good job of illustrating why media queries might not be the silver bullet for serving up mobile styles and content.
 There is one quote in particular that the author uses that resonates with me:

-> Create a product, don�t re-imagine one for small screens.
+> Create a product, don’t re-imagine one for small screens.
 Great mobile products are created, never ported.

 \- [Brian Fling][]

+On the other hand, Jiří Stránský -- the author of the Mobvious gem we implement later in this chapter -- commented:

+> I think responsive web design is going to be preferred over server-based solutions for the vast majority of use cases in the future, for two main reasons:
+>
+> 1. Boundaries within device types will blend.
+It used to be PCs and phones, now it's tablets, TVs, e-book readers and more.
+It's hard to detect them server-side and for some of them, even if you know what device it is, you're still not sure what category they should belong to :) Hence the term "phablets" :)
+>
+> 2. Bandwidth is less of an issue, year by year.
+It will be best to send the whole thing to the client, then detect client's precise capabilities and render what you want, how you want.

+This prediction certainly makes an awful lot of sense.

 Whatever approach you decide, keep in mind that there are a spectrum of user and business needs, and responsive may in fact be the silver bullet for some sites on that spectrum.
 For example my personal website is pretty simple so maybe detecting user agents to serve something specific to mobile browsers is not the best use of my time.
-In this case why not use media queries and keep things together?
+In this case why not use Responsive Web Design and keep things together?
 On the other hand more complex applications may need to serve up specific markup and styles, take for example Basecamp mobile:

 > Only using responsive design for Basecamp mobile would have been like fitting a Prius body to a Hummer... under-the-hood it would have been all wrong.